joggrdocs/support/docs/welcome-to-joggr.md

 # Video Tutorials

-Watch the videos below to learn more about how we use Joggr @ Joggr 😀 If you are looking for more help, please reach out to us in your company's slack channel or email Seth directly. <seth@joggr.io>
+Watch the videos below to learn more about how we use Joggr @ Joggr 😀 If you are looking for more help, please reach out to us in your company's slack channel or email Seth directly at <seth@joggr.io>

 ## How to Import Existing GitHub Markdown Documentation